Patuanak: History

 Patuanak is located west of the Shagwenaw Rapids on the Churchill River.
 The community stretches for a mile and a half along the shoreline, with the reserve near the year-round open water below the rapids and the non-Treaty homes facing onto Shagwenaw Lake.
 Most of the families now at Patuanak traditionally lived down river at Primeau Lake, Dipper Lake and Knee Lake or Cree Lake.

 As in most northern communities, the Hudson's Bay Company set up a store at Patuanak to replace those further down the Churchill River, which made Patuanak a fur-buying centre.

 In 1916, Father Louis Moraud became the resident priest of Patuanak and served the English River Band area until his death in 1965.
 The main denomination is Roman Catholic.

 Patuanak's permanent population remained small until 1968 when all the people in the surrounding areas began moving in.

 In 1968, the school opened at Patuanak and many families moved in so their children could attend.
-Prior to 1968, the children were sent to the mission schools at Beauval and Ile a la Crosse, while their families went north to trap.
+Prior to 1968, the children were sent to the Indian Residential schools at Beauval and Ile a la Crosse, while their families went north to trap.

 The traditional activities of the people of Patuanak can be seen on all sides during visitations, such as moose hide tanning, beadwork of various sorts and birch toboggans.

 Patuanak people are employed in a wide variety of jobs such as the mines at Rabbit Lake and Key Lake, government jobs or Band office employed.